zopefoundation/grok/README.txt

 defaults** when wiring components together.
 That means neither a configuration language like ZCML nor a lot of repetition are needed to create a web application with grok.

+You can find out much more about Grok at our http://grok.zope.org website.

 Who is grok?
 ============